-What is a PNF pattern?
 PNF patterns of movements were developed because all normal coordinated human movements occur in spiral or diagonal motions.
 Muscular contractions are strongest and most coordinated during these diagonal patterns of movement.
 These diagonal patterns involve rotation of the extremities and require core stability.
 Muscular contraction is also enhanced through irradiation and there is optimal facilitation of the stretch reflex in a synergistic muscle group during movements within these patterns of movement.(2)

-Contract-Relax This is also known as "active assisted" stretching in some of the literature.
+This is also known as "active assisted" stretching in some of the literature.